Tech Update: Podium deck guidance

 - A terrace

-Podium decks are an open spaced amenity structural slab / deck and are defined as an externally weathered elevated platform over an unconditioned (unheated or soundproofed) space.
-The requirement to waterproof is to:
+Podium decks are an open spaced amenity structural slab / deck and are defined for warranty purposes as "an externally weathered elevated platform over an unconditioned (unheated or soundproofed) space."

 - protect the deck surface from water accumulation, and